 If you simmer just bones and water, plus a little apple cider vinegar to breakdown the bones, you will get a nutrient- and collagen-rich broth with that characteristic gelatinous jiggle that's perfect to add body and umami to soups, braises, sauces, and gravy.

-However, straight up bones and water tastes, well, not very good.
+However, straight up bones and water tastes, well tbh, not super delicious.

 You can greatly enhance basic bone broth's flavor by adding aromatic vegetables, herbs, and spices.
 This will make the bone broth into something drinkable right out of a mug, which is what you want to be doing all winter and maybe even year long.